mozilla/activate.mozilla.community/_pages/developer-engagement/webvr-camp.md

 * TOC
 {:toc}

 [A-Frame](https://aframe.io/) is a web framework for building virtual reality experiences, making it easy for anyone to get involved with virtual reality.
-Its goal is to onboard developers into 3D and advance WebVR, an open platform for virtual reality that leverages the Web. __Having more developers and content creators playing with WebVR is important for the future of virtual reality to help build towards a metaverse not owned by any individual entity__.
+Its goal is to onboard developers into 3D and advance WebVR, an open platform for virtual reality that leverages the Web. __Having more developers and content creators playing with WebVR is important for the future of virtual reality to help build towards a free and open virtual reality platform not owned by any individual entity__.

 A-Frame is used extensively by the Mozilla VR team to prototype and experiment with WebVR. __Having more contributors know A-Frame will give them a chance to get involved in one of the most exciting revolutions in the field of technology__.